 Make sure to get the machine inspected by a professional mechanic who have good knowledge of automotive diagnostic work, before you finally buy it.
 In addition to it, also ask the mechanic to put the automobile on a lift and check the undercarriage.
 Larger scratches and kinked structural parts in the fuel tank can point to a previous accident.
 If you see a welding on the frame, it indicates that it might have been cut out or replaced during repairs.
 Also ask the mechanic to look for fresh undercoating, which can be used to hide any recent repair in the automobile’s structure.

-Finally, no matter whether you are buying or selling a car, these tips will help you to understand the whole trading process.
+Finally, no matter whether you are buying or selling a car for cash, these tips will help you to understand the whole trading process.